Here’s what you need to know about Google’s Lighthouse update

 Grading takes place on a scale from 1 to 100 and then optimizations are broken out into categories based on priority.

 Speed is a critical component to the overall ability of your website to perform and convert.
 Data has shown that up to 79% of customers who are not satisfied with a website’s performance are less likely to buy from them again and if your website takes longer than three seconds to loan you could lose up to 50% of your visitor traffic.

 Lighthouse is an open-source tool created to improve the quality of a website’s pages.
 This tool will now act as the analysis engine for PageSpeed Insights and will also incorporate field data from the Chrome User Experience Report (CrUX) into the tool.

 What will the change mean for you?

 This change is all positive for the end user.
 To start, the desktop interface has improved.
-While not a massive overhaul, the layout and information provided is much easier to digest.
+While not a massive overhaul, the layout and information provided are much easier to digest.

 - Field Data – By making use of the Chrome User Experience report it will show both the Fist Input Delay and First Contentful Paint.